5haw4/nodejs-express-mysql/readme.md

 - Set to serve any static frontend with commented out code for serving ReactJS frontend in specific
 - Activity logger
 - Crash logger
-- Include example CRUD API endpoints
+- Includes example CRUD API endpoints
 - Much more...

 ## Libraries: